-Learn How to Turn 10 to 20 dollars Into More Money
+Power of Compounding: How to Turn 10 to 20 Dollars Into More Money

 A Parable About the Power of Compounding

 I received a message from a small business owner who operated a Dairy Queen franchise.
 She insisted that someone in her situation could not become wealthy due to the nature of the business.
 The following is my response.

-Imagine that sixty years ago, in 1950, a family just like yours in the United States bought a Dairy Queen franchise.
-We will call this family The Smiths.
+Imagine that in 1950, a family just like yours in the United States bought a Dairy Queen franchise.
+We will call this family the Smiths.
 They set up a tiny business called Smith Family Holdings to operate this franchise.
 Their small company provides a comfortable living.

 Through years of hard work, it becomes ingrained within the fabric of the community, representing all that is good and right about small-town America.
 There never seems to be a lot of money left over, but it does put food on the table and provide employment, making it worth the trouble despite the accompanying headache of employees, insurance, and capital expenditures that are an inevitable part of owning a small business.

 A Small Investment Grows Quietly

 Mr. and Mrs. Smith decide they want to invest for their family's future but they don't know much about finance or the stock market.
 Following the advice of some of history's great investors, they look at what they understand.
 They began to poke around their business and research the companies that provided them with the products they resold to their customers.